phen0menon/hexo-with-express/README.md

 At this point you can run `npm run start` to see the example app at `http://localhost:4000`

 ## Guide
-When you edit your blog and want to see some changes, use `hexo generate` in order to create public HTML files and see them on your Express.js server.
+When you edit your blog and want to see some changes, use `$ hexo generate` in order to create public HTML files and see them on your Express.js server.

 **Important**: Don't forget to restart the server.